Today’s devotional reading comes from the letter to parents in Ezekiel and the Dry Bones: Arch Books.

 Our Old Testament Reading for today comes from Isaiah 1:10–18.
 Our devotional reading is from Reading Isaiah with Luther by Brian L. Kachelmeier, focusing on the last few verses from today’s passage.

 Today, we celebrate the Feast of All Saints, taking our devotion from A Year in the New Testament.

 Today, we celebrate the Feast of St. Simon and St. Jude.
 Our Gospel for the day comes from John 15:12–21, and our devotional reading comes from Luther’s Works: volume 24, a collection of sermons on the Gospel of John.

-Today, on the Twentieth Sunday after Pentecost, we take our Old Testament Reading from Genesis 4:1–15.
+Today we take our Old Testament Reading from Genesis 4:1–15.
 In our devotional reading today, Luther speaks on the story of Cain and Abel, understanding God’s reasoning behind His reaction to Cain’s and Abel’s offerings to Him, and offering insight into their relationships with their parents, Adam and Eve.